greenyjwk/greenyjwk.github.io/_posts/Probability and Statistics/2022-09-08-Statistics for Regression.md

 ##### Explained Sum of Squares (ESS)

-Variance of the predicted value by regression model.
+Variance of the predicted value by regression model.</br>

 $$